AxonIQ/reference-guide/part3/command-dispatching.md

 -   The first parameter is expected to be the actual command object to dispatch.

--   Parameters annotated with `@MetaData` will have their value assigned to the meta data field with the identifier passed as annotation parameter
+-   Parameters annotated with `@MetaDataValue` will have their value assigned to the meta data field with the identifier passed as annotation parameter

 -   Parameters of type `MetaData` will be merged with the `MetaData` on the CommandMessage.
 Meta data defined by latter parameters will overwrite the meta data of earlier parameters, if their key is equal.